Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 }
 ````

-We also updated the code in [App.xaml.h](./End/Breakout/App.xaml.h)  amd App.xaml.cpp [App.xaml.cpp](./End/Breakout/App.xaml.cpp).
+We also updated the code in [App.xaml.h](./End/Breakout/App.xaml.h) and App.xaml.cpp [App.xaml.cpp](./End/Breakout/App.xaml.cpp).
 This will allow your app to pass [Windows App Certification Kit](https://msdn.microsoft.com/en-us/windows/uwp/debug-test-perf/windows-app-certification-kit) testing (WACK).

 It is a good idea to run WACK tests often to make sure your app can be certified for release in the Windows Store.
 We will discuss WACK testing in a future tutorial.

 If you press **F5** to run the game you will notice the following issues:

 1. Resizing the window does not resize the game.
-2. The game does not respond to mouse/touch/keyboard events.
+1. The game does not respond to mouse/touch/keyboard events.

 #### Next ####